Born: April 28th, 1952

 Gerald Barry was born in Ireland in 1952 and after attending University College Dublin went to Amsterdam and later Cologne to continue his studies.
 His time in Germany, where he studied with Stockhausen and Kagel, proved to be a liberating experience and he soon came to public attention in 1979 with radical ensemble works “________” and Ø.

 Barry’s first opera The Intelligence Park (recorded on NMC), was commissioned by the ICA and first performed at the 1990 Almeida Festival.
 A second opera, The Triumph of Beauty and Deceit, written for Channel 4 Television, opened the 2002 Aldeburgh Festival, followed by performances in London and the Berliner Festwochen conducted by Thomas Adés.
-A new staging took place earlier this year at the Badisches Staatstheater Karlsruhe.
+A new staging took place in 2013 at the Badisches Staatstheater Karlsruhe.
 The Bitter Tears of Petra von Kant was given in 2005 at English National Opera and in 2008 at the Basle Opera.
 La Plus Forte, a one-act opera on the Strindberg play, was commissioned by Radio France for the 2007 Festival Présences.
 Sung by Barbara Hannigan, it toured to Amsterdam, London, Dublin, Miami and Toronto.

 Recent chamber works include Le Vieux Sourd for piano, commissioned by Betty Freeman, Feldmans Six-Penny Editions for the London Sinfonietta and Saint Paul Chamber Orchestra, and No people. for Ensemble 7Bridges.

+Upcoming works include an opera, Alice's Adventures Under Ground.
 His music has been recorded on the NMC, Largo, Black Box, Marco Polo, BVHaast and RTE labels.